French cruiser Galilée: 1901–1907

 The ship remained in service with the squadron in 1903.
 Galilée got underway on 29 January with other members of the squadron for gunnery practice in Golf-Juan.
 The exercises were interrupted two days later by a collision between two of the battleships.
-In the summer of 1904, she arrived in Tangier along with the Kléber during the Perdicaris affair.
+In December 1903, the transport ship Vienne went missing after sailing from Rochefort, and Galilée was sent to search for the missing vessel.
+She searched from the coast of Spain south to Morocco and then west to the Azores without finding any trace of the ship.
+In the summer of 1904, Galilée arrived in Tangier along with the armored cruiser during the Perdicaris affair.

 She continued to operate with the Mediterranean Squadron in 1904.
 She remained in service with the unit in 1905, and the following year.
 The ship took part in the fleet maneuvers that year, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers.
 The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.

 She was transferred to the Reserve Division of the Mediterranean Squadron in 1907.
 The ship was in a nearby dry dock in Toulon when the battleship exploded on 12 March that year.
 Galilée was present for the 1907 fleet maneuvers, which again saw the Northern and Mediterranean Squadrons unite for large-scale operations held off the coast of Morocco and in the western Mediterranean.
 The exercises consisted of two phases and began on 2 July and concluded on 20 July.